 On January 14, 2019, the Basel Committee published a set of revisions to the market risk framework ("Minimum capital requirements for market risk"), which replaces an earlier version of the standard as published in January 2016.
 The standard was revised to address issues that the Basel Committee identified in the course of monitoring the implementation and impact of the framework.
-The revisions to the January 2016 framework include the following key changes:
+APRA plans to commence formal consultation on the broader reforms to the market risk framework, known as the fundamental review of the trading book.
+The revised standard is now expected to take effect from January 1, 2024.